rmrhx01/Jelly-Bot/README.md

 TODO:
  - play(searches for the url and plays the URL)
  - playPlaylist
- - pause
+ - show queue
- - skip
+ - delete queue
- - stop(stops playing and clears the queue)
  - delete from queue